ShihabIslam789/Color-generator/README.md

 #### Values JS
+ Enter the any hex value in the search bar to find its represented color and click on it to copy it. <br>

- The values are borowed from this gitrhub source follow instructions from page first <br>
+ The values are borrowed from this gitrhub source follow instructions from page first <br>

 [values.js](https://github.com/noeldelgado/values.js)

  ### Getting Started with Create React App